Back to main news

 “As soon as you’re in work, start paying into a pension.
 Neglecting to do so is like taking a voluntary pay cut, as it means your employer won’t pay into your pension either.
 The compounding effect of starting early is huge.
 My daughter is only 11 and we've already set a pension plan for her.
 We only put in £50 per month but by the time she's 18 it'll already be worth a fair amount.
 As Einstein said, compound interest is the eighth wonder of the world.”

-If you would like to speak with one of the trusted Independent Financial Advisers at Ascot Lloyd about building a robust, flexible, retirement plan, please request a call back.
+If you would like to speak with one of the trusted Independent Financial Advisers at Ascot Lloyd about building a robust, flexible, retirement plan, Please request a call back.

 #StayInTouch